Zabi82/KafkaLab/README.md

 Refer to the partial java classes and the full solution in com.kafka.lab.stream.partial and com.kafka.lab.stream.soluton packages respectively

 Write Consumers for the topics and inspect the data

+### DIY Exercises

+1) Write a consumer which consumes all messages from a Topic whenever it is started

+2) Setup a 3 node cluster within your local machine and verify your understanding of replication

+3) Implement a CustomPartitioner in Producer side to implement a custom logic for allocating partitions for a produced message.

+4) Implement a Producer & Consumer which uses Avro format and Schema Registry

+5) Try out different connectors to transfer message to and fro from a Kafka topic to Database table, File, Queues etc

+6) Try out the REST API (Proxy) to produce and consume messages

+7) Perform aggregation and windowing functions using KTable & KStreams

+8) Try out KSQL streams and windowing